Chandler the Chicken – Free Crochet Pattern

 Cut yarn, leaving long strand for sewing.
 Fasten off.

-two cream crochet wings for the chicken amigurumi
+Two cream crochet wings for the chicken amigurumi.

 Tail